BalintParragi/coding-2022/README.md

 # coding-2022
-This just a regular text file.
+This just a regular text file!

 This is in **Markdown**.
 It can also do lists:
 - bullet items